-Here I have written out some different plans that could fit into people with different schedules and different goals.
+Here I have written out some different plans that could fit with different schedules and different goals.
 For individual movements that correlate with the body part I suggest using the free resource of bodybuilding.com.
-If you want me to write a post about my favorite movements, let me know!

-Scroll through to find which split best works for you, remember it may not be perfect and you have the freedom to adjust things!
+Scroll through to find which workout split works for you, remember it may not be perfect and you have the freedom to adjust things!

 This is the split for you if you have 5 days to commit to the gym, your goal is not to build muscle as fast as possible (muscle still takes a long time to build but this is a slower method).

 The “bro split” targets 1-2 muscle groups a day so therefore that muscle group is targeted less frequently over the course of the week.
 This split is not the best if your goal is to gain muscle, as your muscle needs to be targeted more frequently for the most optimized growth.
 For muscle growth, you want volume and time under tension.
 Your muscle still needs rest in between, but not necessarily this long.
 Now, if you just want to start being active, you only have 5 days to go the gym, or really want to focus on certain body parts so you can get individual pumps, this may be for you.